 iPad Air (2020) 64GB wi-fi + cellular

-Amazon is offering tasty discounts on the latest iPads Air (4th gen), including £20 off the 64GB model with wifi and cellular support.
-You'll also find discount on some of the older iPads, so it's worth having a nose around.View Deal
+Amazon is offering a huge discount on the latest iPads Air (4th gen), including a chunk off the 64GB model with wi-fi and cellular support.
+You'll also find discounts on some of the older iPads at Amazon, so it's worth having a nose around.View Deal

 iPad Mini 64GB